camronh/Lottery-Tutorial/PART1.md

 #### 3. Initialize the Hardhat project

-We will use the Hardhat CLI to create a boilerplate Web3 project:
+We'll use the Hardhat CLI to create a boilerplate Web3 project:

 ```
 npx hardhat